snemarch/dns-doodle/keepalived/README.md

 without the explicit link the subinterface is isolated from the hsot as well.
 Neat.

+Note that there's significant overhead in going through Docker's dns resolver, so if you don't need it's container addressing, you can use the 192.168.100.100 VIP directly for really fast speeds...

 NOTE: unbound.conf from the `klutchell/unbound` image has been added here, but odified to remove the interface and access-control configurations, since that can't be removed in the override config - but we're still using the override